rahsunk/61040-portfolio/psets/pset2/conceptQuestions.md

     **concept** NonceGeneration [Context]\
     **purpose** generate unique strings within a context\
-    **principle** each generate deletes and returns a string from the dictionary for that context
+    **principle** each generate action deletes and returns a string from the dictionary for that context

     **state**